 In scenario analysis, different scenarios are generated and the desirability of the project is studied in each scenario.
 The objective of such scenario analysis is to get a feel of what happens under the most favorable or the most adverse combination of key variables, without bothering much about the internal consistency of such combinations.
 Therefore, it is considered to be the most suitable technique for analyzing the fate of a project in different scenarios or market conditions.

-- 16. The risk that a project faces when it is considered in isolation is termed

-- a.
-Systematic risk

-- b.
-Stand alone risk
+Check Your Progress - 6 16.
+The risk that a project faces when it is considered in isolation is termed a.
+Systematic risk b.
+Stand alone risk c.

-- c.
-Market risk

-- d.
-Corporate risk

-- 17. If you want to analyze the fate of a project under different market conditions, then the most appropriate analysis would be a

-- a. sensitivity analysis.

-- b. scenario analysis.

-- c.
-Monte Carlo simulation.

-- d.
-All of the above

-- 18. Sensitivity analysis

-- a. is one of the tools of technical appraisal.

-- b. examines the impact of change in the net present value with changes in one of the project variables.

-- c. studies the impact of changes in multiple variables at a time on the internal rate of return.
+Market risk d.
+Corporate risk 17.
+If you want to analyze the fate of a project under different market conditions, then the most appropriate analysis would be a a. sensitivity analysis. b. scenario analysis. c.
+Monte Carlo simulation. d.
+All of the above 18.
+Sensitivity analysis a. is one of the tools of technical appraisal. b. examines the impact of change in the net present value with changes in one of the project variables. c. studies internal rate of return. d.

-- d. involves imitating the behavior of some situation or process by using a similar situation in order to study the characteristics of the variables in the situation.
+involves imitating the behavior of some situation or process by using a similar situation in order to study the characteristics of the variables in the situation.
+4.10

-4.10 Social Cost Benefit Analysis (SCBA)

-Since projects affect society, they should also be studied from the point of view of society.
+Social Cost Benefit Analysis (SCBA) Since projects affect society, they should also be studied from the point of view of society.
 So the project manager has to analyze the social and economic benefits generated by the project and also the social costs of the project.
 Social costs refer to the harmful effects of a project to society like air pollution, water pollution, soil erosion, deforestation, production of harmful products, etc.